- Why Terrain Analysis?

 - For locations within the United States (including Alaska, Hawaii and territories), the elevation data source is the National Elevation Dataset with 1/3rd arc-second resolution (~10m).
 This dataset is almost 500 GB and is stored locally in its entirety on K6TU.NET.

-- For locations outside the United States and for locations between latitude 60 degrees South and 60 degrees North, the elevation data source is the Shuttle Radar Topography Mission in either 3 arc-second (~90m) or 1 arc-second (~30m) resolution depending on location/availability.
+- For locations outside the United States and for locations between latitude 83 degrees South and 82 degrees North, the elevation data source is the Advanced Spaceborne Thermal Emission and Reflection Radiometer (ASTER) dataset in 1 arc-second (~30m) resolution.
+The ASTER dataset replaced the Shuttle Radar Topography Mission (SRTM) dataset which was used by K6TU.NET prior to July 2020.

 Combining HF Terrain Analysis and K6TU.NET